NeuralEnsemble/elephant/doc/tutorial.rst

     >>> plt.gca().tick_params(axis='both', which='major', labelsize=14)
     >>> plt.show()

 As predicted by theory, the CV values are clustered around 1.
-This concludes our first getting started tutorial on the use of elephant.
+This concludes our first getting started tutorial on the use of Elephant.

 .. figure:: images/tutorials/tutorial_1_figure_2.png
     :width: 600 px